ggbaker/personalSite/content/authors/admin/_index.md

   url: "https://econ.wisc.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: I'm an economic theory grad student at UW-Madison.
+bio: I'm an economic theory grad student at UW--Madison.
 I am currently (Fall 2020) on the job market.

 interests:
 - Economic theory